1 Corinthians 13:4-5

-Love is kind – do people see Jesus in us on a day to day basis?
+Love is kind.
+Do people see Jesus in us on a day to day basis?
 When we are kind and help others, then people can’t help but see Jesus working in us.
 They see the love and peace we are in and they are drawn to the Lord also.

 Love is not envious.
 Envy can make people do all sorts of nasty things.
 Envy should be pushed out of our lives and never be allowed back in.
-Love should make us happy all the time, even when others get something we don’t get.
+Love should make us happy all the time, even when we or others get something we don’t get.

 Love is not to be conceited.
 “Look at me, look at what I’ve accomplished.”
 Or even “look at what God has given to me”.
-Both statements are encouraging other people to see how great we are and/or what fabulous gifts we’ve been given.
+Both statements are supposed to be encouraging other people to see how great we are and/or what fabulous gifts we’ve been given.
 That’s not love!
 Love is gracefully accepting something and being happy for it, not being conceited or a braggart.

 Love does not behave in a manner which draws attention to oneself, nor does love take pride in itself.